ikno-the-box-guy/AUT-MiniCAD/README.md

 > [!NOTE]
 > Whitespace usage is strict.
 Command parameters have to be separated by exactly one space.
 Spaces in any other spot will result in a syntax error, even after a semicolon.

-AUT-MiniCAD can also handle input from an input file.
-Simply write out all the commands and end them with a semicolon.
-You are not allowed to put space between commands, but you can put a newline.
+You can also load commands from an input file.
+Simply list all the commands, each ending with a semicolon.
+You are **not** allowed to put spaces between commands, but you may use newlines.

 ``LOAD "input.txt"``